os-climate/sostrades-dev-tools/docs/source/user_manual.md

 SoSTrades is a web-based, multi-user, interactive publication-quality graph simulation platform.
 It allows users to drop new modules without additional coding and provides embedded advanced numerical capabilities for simulation and multi-disciplinary optimization.
 It also has built-in collaborative capabilities to allow different experts to work together.

 It provides comprehensive guidance on using the GUI for seamless interaction.
-Learn how to create, modify, run, and open user studies, as well as visualize existing ones.
+Learn how to create, modify, run, and open user studies, as well as visualise existing ones.

-## Chapter 1: SOSTrades GUI connexion
+## Chapter 1: SOSTrades GUI connection

 This chapter offers all the necessary explanations for easily connecting the SoSTrades Graphical User Interface.
 There are possibilities that you can meet to connect on it, the cloud one and the local one.

-### Section 1.1: First connexion on cloud landing page
+### Section 1.1: First connection on cloud landing page

 The cloud platform is a collaborative environment where all developer contributions are tested and validated before becoming available on the final link: [https://validation.osc-tsa.com](https://validation.osc-tsa.com).
 On the cloud login page, a redirection occurs to the Keycloak homepage, allowing authentication with a local Keycloak account created by an administrator.
 Keycloak is an open-source identity and access management solution that we have chosen to handle authentication and user management on the platform.
 Alternatively, a personal GitHub or Google account can be used by clicking the associated button.
 Github and Google account should have the same email address to be associated to the same account.